Psycho-Pass: Manga

 A manga adaptation illustrated by Hikaru Miyoshi, titled Kanshikan Tsunemori Akane (監視官 常守朱), began serialization in Shueisha's Jump Square magazine from November 2, 2012.
 Its first tankōbon volume was released by Shueisha on February 4, 2013.
 In November 2013, it was announced that 380,000 copies of the manga were shipped in Japan with three volumes.
-The manga had over 1 million copies in print as of December 2014.
+The manga had over 1 million copies in print by December 2014.

 Another manga titled Psycho-Pass: Inspector Shinya Kogami (監視官 狡噛 慎也, Kanshikan Kōgami Shinya) premiered in the August issue of Mag Garden's Monthly Comic Blade magazine on June 30, 2014.
 Natsuo Sai illustrated the series written by Midori Gotou and produced by Production I.G.
 The manga has been published by Dark Horse Comics in North America since November 9, 2016.

 Novels

 A novelization of the series by Makoto Fukami was published by Mag Garden in two volumes released on February 4 and April 4, 2013.
 Shiotani said the novels were more violent than the television series.
 A prequel titled Namae no Nai Kaibutsu (名前のない怪物) was written by Aya Takaba, who worked on the television series.
 Before the novel was released, it was first published on the "Noitamina Novel" page on Noitamina's official website.
 The novel was released on February 4, 2013.

 A new series of novels focusing on four characters by Ryō Yoshigami began publication in the August issue of Hayakawa Publishing's S-F Magazine on June 25, 2014.
 After the serialization ended, Hayakawa Bunko JA revised the novels and published them in October 2014.
 Other stories focused on Choe Gu-sung, Shusei Kagari, Yayoi Kunizuka and Shion Karanomori.
 Hayakawa Bunko JA also published the Psycho Pass Genesis book in December 2014, which revealed the origins of Sybil and Tonomi Masaoka's involvement.